neowinx/postgres-go-echo-restful/README.md

 ## SQLC generation

 This project uses [sqlc](https://sqlc.dev/) for the database abstraction.
-In order to generate the queries jsut edit the `querys.sql` file and then execute:
+In order to generate the queries just edit the `querys.sql` file and then execute:

 ```shell
 sqlc generate